alanwsmith/typing-rust.alanwsmith.com/src/introduction/index.md

 }
 ```

-"Code Runner" sections provide the place
+There are also "Code Runner" sections.
+Typing the
-to type in the code and run it.
-Here's the first one.
-Type in the
-example code then hit "Run"
+example code into them is what the site
-to see the results.
+is all about.
+Give it a shot.
+Then, click the
+"Run" button.
+A new line will appear with a brief
+"Running..." message followed by the code's output
+(which is "Hello, World" in this case).

 #### CODE RUNNER